|Fungi Culture Collection|

 |Director : Bernard PAPIEROK (firstname.lastname@example.org)|

-The Fungi Culture Collection of the Institut Pasteur is in charge of more than 2300 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
+The Collection des Champignons (Fungal Culture Collection) of the Institut Pasteur is in charge of about 2500 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
 This collection includes also strains from environmental origin (air, soil, decaying plant material, dead invertebrates, mostly insects).
 To keep the collection is the basic purpose of the laboratory.
 In addition, research investigations are carried out on original isolates.

-The laboratory keeps strains in checked pure culture and delivers them to the interested research laboratories, as well as to industrial and pharmaceutical ones and to education establishments.
-More than 600 strains were distributed in 2004.
-Furthermore, strain identification is performed on request.
-The laboratory provided also most of the isolates used in the laboratory work at the 2004 Institut Pasteur Medical Mycology course.
-As the Fungi Culture Collection is involved directly in the Biological Resource Centre of the Institut Pasteur project, the laboratory developed organization and quality control strategy.
+The laboratory is keeping strains in pure culture and delivers them to the interested research laboratories, as well as to industrial and pharmaceutical ones and to education establishments.
+About 600 strains were distributed in 2005.
+Furthermore, strain identification of contaminants (from industrial process, environment ) is performed on request.
+The laboratory provided also a large part of the isolates used in the laboratory work at the annual Institut Pasteur Medical Mycology course.
+It provided in 2005 fungal cultures to the Medical Mycology course of the Institute of Infectiology in Bern (Switzerland).

-Keywords: Mycology, Strain collection, Entomophthorales, Basidiobolus, characterization, mitochondrial DNA
+Keywords: Mycology, Strain collection, Quality control, BRC, Entomophthorales, Systematics

 |Office staff||Researchers||Scientific trainees||Other personnel|